top of page

 For many years my bread-and-butter job has been as a journalist and editor for the Australian Broadcasting Corporation (ABC) science unit.
 I count myself extremely lucky to have worked for so long with such an amazing institution as the ABC, producing online news and features, as well as audio documentaries on a range of topics.

 My most recent project is curating the legacy of my late father, the Malaysian poet and public intellectual Salleh Ben Joned.
-I did a two-part podcast documentary about his life, relased in 2020, not long before he died and now have a new book out about his work.
+I did a two-part podcast about his life, relased in 2020, not long before he died and now have a new book out about his work.

 My love of music is thanks to 'singing genes' from my mother, and being taken to see the cult film Black Orpheus (with it's gorgeous Brazilian soundtrack) by my father at the age of 9.
 After numerous musical incarnations, from folk troubadour to acappella singer, in 2010 I returned to the call of Brazilian music I first heard as a child.
 I packed up my guitar and headed to Rio de Janeiro on a quest to learn more about the roots of bossa nova.
 When I came back to Australia I focused on performing and recording this repertoire and spent the best part of the past decade appearing regularly at venues such as Foundry616 jazz club in Sydney.
 More recently I have been writing some of my own songs and discovering old Malay songs.